ahmet-cigil/rapper-name-api/README.md

 # rapper-name-api
-This repo is to practise how to create a simple API
+This repo is to practise how to create a simple API.

+You need to run 'npm i' to install the dependencies.
+To run the server, run 'node server.js'.